Peterborough solar farm halt called for by councillors

 "At Morris Fen and Newborough the overall outlay over 25 years would have been £296m and the income would only be about £20m.

-"The second option would generate an income of around £166m."'Not viable'
+"The second option would generate an income of around £166m."

 One of the proposed sites at America Farm would break even or make a loss, Mr McKean claimed.